-Share with your therapist a time in the past week where you may have been caught in a thought trap.
+For this activity, there is the option to break out into smaller groups (or pairs) or stay together as a large group.
+Share with your group (or partner) a time in the past week where you may have been caught in a thought trap.
 Can you name which type of thought trap it was?

-Talk about some options to think differently:
+With your group (or partner), talk about some options to think differently: